-Boating

-Vessel inspections & permits
+Boating Vessel inspections & permits

-Boating season operates on the same dates as fishing season.
+The boating season begins the Saturday of Memorial Day weekend and extends through October 31.
 All vessels-including float tubes-require a boat permit, a life vest for each passenger, and an emergency sound device such as a whistle or air horn.
-All vessels must be checked by National Park Service inspectors to ensure that they are free of aquatic invasive species before entering any park waters.
-See Yellowstone's Boating Regulations or the park website for more details.
+All vessels must be checked by NPS inspectors to ensure they are free of aquatic invasive species before entering any park waters.
+See Yellowstone's Boating Regulations or visit go.nps.gov/YELLais for details.

-STOP AQUATIC HITCHHIKERS!

-Be A Good Steward.
+STOP AQUATIC HITCHHIKERS!TM Be A Good Steward.
 Clean.
 Drain.
 Dry.

 StopAquaticHitchhikers.org

 Aquatic invasive species jeopardize the ecological, recreational, and economic values of the entire Yellowstone area.
-Please protect Yellowstone waters by:
+Please protect Yellowstone waters: